-This song has now been added to our music gallery.
-More songs like it can be found here:
+A fuller version of the song is available on the band’s Soundcloud page.
+This song has now been added to our music gallery, and more songs like it can be found here:

 Sadly, when researching this group of musicians, an incident related to the suppression of traditional symbols of the sun in Russia has also come to light: